-For the foregoing reasons, SEB may need to raise additional capital in the future.
-Such capital, whether in the form of debt financing, hybrid capital or additional equity, may not be available on attractive terms, or at all.
+For the foregoing reasons, SEB may need to raise additional eligible liabilities and/or own funds in the future.
+Such capital, whether in the form of debt financing, hybrid capital (Additional Tier 1 and Tier 2) or additional equity, may not be available on attractive terms, or at all.
 SEB is unable to predict what regulatory requirements may be imposed in the future or accurately estimate the impact that any currently proposed regulatory changes may have on its business, the products and services that it offers and the values of its assets.
 For example, if SEB is required to make additional provisions, increase its reserves or capital, or exit or change certain businesses as a result of the initiatives to strengthen the capitalisation of banks, this could adversely affect its results of operations, financial condition and prospects.